Student Clubs and Organizations are a great way to get involved here at PVCC.

 Student Christian Association - I) The SCA/PVCC will assist students in establishing their goals in spiritual, intellectual, emotional and social development.
 We believe that "All Scripture is inspired by God and profitable teaching, for reproof, for correction, for training in righteousness; that the man of God may be adequate, equipped or every good work."
 (2 TIM 3:16:17) II) The Association will provide varied programs and activities such as volunteer community and college service projects, student social activities, and student development in educating the "whole person."
 The SCA/PVCC will assist each member in becoming spiritually, intellectually, emotionally, and socially mature, and, in becoming mature, be a positive influence in the whole community.
 III) The SCA/PVCC relates to Religion and to the study of Humanities, Philosophy, and the Social Sciences.

-Veterans Association - The Veteran's Association will disseminate valuable information to the entire PVCC student population concerning Veteran benefits; it will organize worthwhile projects and events pertaining to Veteran needs and issues, as well as, provide a social group to help Veterans adjust to and become successful in civilian and college life.
+Student Veterans of America - The Veteran's Association will disseminate valuable information to the entire PVCC student population concerning Veteran benefits; it will organize worthwhile projects and events pertaining to Veteran needs and issues, as well as, provide a social group to help Veterans adjust to and become successful in civilian and college life.

 Astronomy Club- The purpose of the Astronomy Club, is to generate and sustain interest among students, and the public, in the field of Astronomy and other related scientific fields, such as, Physics, Mathematics, Geology, and Chemistry.
 The aim of the Astronomy Club is to enhance the knowledge of the public concerning Astronomy and other related scientific fields by conducting at least 20 hours of community service per academic year.